strnadchristopher/arizona/README.md

 ## Official Discord

 https://discord.gg/6VcgEUR
 Stop by and offer bug reports or suggestions.
-Maybe bingo night on Thursdays?

 ## Description